-Organic farming offers a wide range of positive impacts on the food supply, the natural environment, and the agricultural communities where farmers live and work.
-By purchasing equity in Iroquois Valley Farms, investors expand the amount of organic acreage in the portfolio, and directly facilitate the expansion and longevity of these impacts.
+The Company believes organic farming offers a wide range of positive impacts on the food supply, the natural environment, and the agricultural communities where farmers live and work.
+By purchasing Notes, investors provide the Company with an opportunity to expand the amount of organic acreage in its portfolio, directly facilitating the expansion and longevity of these impacts.